hallambaker/Mathematical-Mesh/Web/Guide/device.md

 ````
+Alice2> device complete
+ERROR - Object reference not set to an instance of an object.
 Alice2> account sync
-ERROR - The feature has not been implemented
+ERROR - Object reference not set to an instance of an object.
 ````

 ##Managing connected devices